DCDLEAFY/MangaCollecter/README.md

 # MangaCollecter
 A project to learn the tools.
-This project is not released or to be used in any way.
-It is for educational purposes.
+This project is not to be released or to be used in any way.
+It is for educational purposes only.